 Seasoning wood is not just a matter of cutting your wood and throwing it into a pile.
 Dry wood is the result of specific actions you take.
 A commercial wood supplier may claim to have wood "cut last summer", or "two years old" and so on, but if the wood has been heaped in a field or just recently split, it will prevent your heater from performing to its potential.
 This is particularly true of modern EPA certified stoves, which perform extremely well when given the right fuel.

 Properly seasoned wood has another important but less obvious benefit.
-If you cut and pile firewood right away, molds will not have time to grow.
-Mold, if it allowed to develop, will escape into your home’s environment when you bring the wood inside.
-Mold is an undesirable in modern homes and comes from many sources in addition to firewood, but minimizing its growth and circulation improves comfort and reduces allergic reactions.
-Stacking and air drying firewood before mold has a chance to grow is a good plan.
+If you cut and pile firewood right away, moulds will not have time to grow.
+Mould, if it allowed to develop, will escape into your home’s environment when you bring the wood inside.
+Mould is an undesirable in modern homes and comes from many sources in addition to firewood, but minimizing its growth and circulation improves comfort and reduces allergic reactions.
+Stacking and air drying firewood before mould has a chance to grow is a good plan.

 To help you achieve a great fuel supply, here are five simple guidelines to follow:

 1. Cut the wood to length